Existence and Non-Uniqueness of Ergodic Leray-Hopf Solutions to the Stochastic Power-Law Flows: Main Result

 \begin{theorem} \thlabel{Main Result} For a certain initial value, $\iota\in\Big(1,\frac{2d}{d+2}\Big)$ and sufficiently small $\gamma \in (0,1)$ there exist infinitely many ergodic Leray--Hopf solutions to \eqref{PLF}, which belong $\mathcal{P}$-a.s. to the class

 \end{theorem}

 The proof fundamentally relies on the method of convex integration and is elaborated across several sections.
 During the scheme the norm

-initially introduced in \cite{HZZ22} for all $j\in [1,\infty]$, $N\in \mathbb{N}_0\cup \{\infty\}$, $\gamma\in (0,1],\, s \in \mathbb{R}$ and $p\in(1, \infty)$, plays an essential role within the construction of solutions.
+initially introduced in \cite{HZZ25} for all $j\in [1,\infty]$, $N\in \mathbb{N}_0\cup \{\infty\}$, $\gamma\in (0,1],\, s \in \mathbb{R}$ and $p\in(1, \infty)$, plays an essential role within the construction of solutions.
 It prevents blow-up over large times in spaces of the form

-enabling the derivation of global-in-time estimates.
+enabling the derivation of global in time estimates.
 We will also use this norm for spaces of continuous functions rather than locally Hölder continuous functions, as well as Sobolev spaces in place of Bessel potential spaces.\\ A detailed overview of the underlying strategy is presented in the following section.\\